Louise Meriwether: Activism

-Meriwether has over the years been involved with various organized black causes, including the founding, with John Henrik Clarke, of the anti-Apartheid group Black Concern (originally the Committee of Concerned Blacks), the Harlem Writers Guild, and (with Vantile Whitfield) the Black Anti-Defamation Association (BADA; also known as Association to End Defamation of Black People) that was formed to prevent Twentieth Century Fox's producer David L. Wolper from making a film of William Styron's controversial 1967 novel The Confessions of Nat Turner, which misinterpreted African-American history.
-She has been active in the peace movement for most of her life.
+Meriwether had over the years been involved with various organized black causes, including the founding, with John Henrik Clarke, of the anti-Apartheid group Black Concern (originally the Committee of Concerned Blacks), the Harlem Writers Guild, and (with Vantile Whitfield) the Black Anti-Defamation Association (BADA; also known as Association to End Defamation of Black People) that was formed to prevent Twentieth Century Fox's producer David L. Wolper from making a film of William Styron's controversial 1967 novel The Confessions of Nat Turner, which misinterpreted African-American history.
+She was active in the peace movement for most of her life.
 In her own words, when she was a named as a recipient of the Clara Lemlich Award for Social Activism in 2011:

 I am a writer, and also a dedicated activist and peacenik.
 In New York City in my twenties I was chapter chairman of my union, marching in May Day Parades and having rotten eggs thrown at my head.
 In Los Angeles I was arrested in a sit-in against the racist Birch Society and sentenced to five years probation.
 In Bogalusa, Louisiana, I worked with the Congress of Racial Equality (CORE); back in New York I was instrumental in keeping Muhammad Ali, then world's heavyweight champion, from fighting in South Africa and breaking a cultural boycott.
 In Washington, D.C., I was arrested in 2002 in a protest against the disastrous policies of the World Bank and the IMF.
 Back in New York I was active in several forums breaking the silence about the rampant rape in the Congo and the multinational corporations and countries involved.
 Last year I helped set up a forum at Riverside Church on the Abolition of Nuclear Weapons."

-Meriwether is an executive board member of the Organization of Women Writers of Africa, Inc. (OWWA), an NGO co-founded in 1991 by Jayne Cortez and Ama Ata Aidoo "for the purpose of establishing links between professional African women writers".
+Meriwether was an executive board member of the Organization of Women Writers of Africa (OWWA), an NGO co-founded in 1991 by Jayne Cortez and Ama Ata Aidoo "for the purpose of establishing links between professional African women writers".

+Death

+Louise Meriwether died at a nursing home in the New York borough of Manhattan, on October 10, 2023, at the age of 100.
+According to filmmaker Cheryl Hill, who had cared for her in recent years, Meriwether's health declined after she contracted COVID-19 in 2020.